 Acronyms: Early Autism Risk Longitudinal Investigation (EARLI), Markers of Autism Risk in Babies-Learning Early Signs (MARBLES), limit of detection (LOD)

+1Measurements depend on standard curves for calibration, and it is possible to obtain negative values for measurements, reflecting imprecision at the low exposure range.
+Measures below LOD were imputed before association tests.

 Table S5.
-Distribution of metals concentrations measured in later pregnancy urine samples by cohort.
+Distribution of raw measures1 of metals concentrations in trimester 3 pregnancy urine samples by cohort.
 All metals concentrations are measured in parts per billion (ppb).
+Beryllium, platinum, tungsten, uranium, and vanadium were dropped from analysis.